Have you ever sat in the store staring at boxes in the baby aisle …

 This can be another great motivator for stubborn potty-trainers!

-CON: Some parents say they’re more likely to leak, especially overnight
+CON: Some parents say pull-ups are more likely to leak, especially overnight

 In theory, pull-ups should be just absorbent and provide the same protection as a regular diaper.